Luwian language: Phonology

 The reconstruction of the Luwian phoneme inventory is based mainly on the written texts and comparisons with the known development of other Indo-European languages.
-Two series of stops can be identified, transliterated as geminate in the cuneiform script.
+Two series of stops can be identified, one transliterated as geminate in the cuneiform script.
 These fortis and lenis stops may have been distinguished by either voicing or gemination.
 The contrast was lost initially and finally, suggesting that any voicing only appeared intervocalically.

 The following table provides a minimal consonant inventory, as can be reconstructed from the script.
 The existence of other consonants, which were not differentiated in writing, is possible.

 There are only three vowels, a, i, and u, which could be short or long.
 Vowel length is not stable but changes with the stress and word position.
 For example, annan occurs alone as an adverb as ānnan ('underneath') but as a preposition, it becomes annān pātanza ('under the feet').

 The characters that are transliterated as -h- and -hh- have often been interpreted as pharyngeal fricatives [ħ] and [ʕ].
 However, they may have instead been uvular [χ] and [ʁ] or velar fricatives [x] and [ɣ].
 In loans to Ugaritic, these sounds are transcribed with <ḫ> and <ġ>, while in Egyptian they are transcribed with 𓐍 ḫ and 𓎼 g.
 As both of these languages had pharyngeal consonants, the Luwian sounds are unlikely to have been pharyngeal.

 In transcriptions of Luwian cuneiform, š is traditionally distinguished from s, since they were originally distinct signs for two different sounds, but in Luwian, both signs probably represented the same s sound.

 A noteworthy phonological development in Luwian is rhotacism; in some cases, d, l, and n become r.
 For example, *īdi ('he gets') becomes īri and wala- ('die') becomes wara-.
 Additionally, a d in word final position can be dropped, and an s may be added between two dental consonants and so *ad-tuwari becomes aztuwari ('you all eat') (ds and z are phonetically identical).